superlistapp/super_editor/super_editor/README.md

 }
 ```

-A `SuperEditor` widget requires a `DocumentEditor`, which is a pure-Dart class that's responsible for applying changes to a `Document`.
-A `DocumentEditor`, in turn, requires a reference to the `Document` that it will alter.
-Specifically, a `DocumentEditor` requires a `MutableDocument`.
+A `SuperEditor` widget requires an `Editor`, which is a pure-Dart class that's responsible for
+applying changes to a `Document`.
+An `Editor`, in turn, requires a reference to the `Document` that
+it will alter.
+Specifically, a `Editor` requires a `MutableDocument`.

 ```dart
 // A MutableDocument is an in-memory Document.
 Create the starting